noxify/gridsome-plugin-remark-embed/README.md

 ### Tab Customizing for one pen

-To overwrite the default tab configuration, you can use the following syntac inside your markdown file:
+To overwrite the default tab configuration, you can use the following syntax inside your markdown file:

 ```
 https://<codepenurl>?tabs=result,html